A universal challenge for people with ADHD is disorganization — of things, priorities, and time —so how do you transform chaos to order?

-I could not be more pleased to present an excerpt from a captivating and inspiring new book from Jaclyn Paul: Order from Chaos: The Everyday Grind of Staying Organized When You Have ADHD.
+I am so pleased to present an excerpt from a inspiring new book from Jaclyn Paul: Order from Chaos: The Everyday Grind of Staying Organized When You Have ADHD.

 Jaclyn’s is a decidedly thoughtful and intelligent voice on many aspects of ADHD, shared through her blog, The ADHD Homestead.
-We met many years ago—when I discovered a review of my first book (Is It Me, You, or Adult A.D.D.?) on her website.
+We met many years ago—when I discovered a review of my first book on her website: Book Review: Is It You, Me, or Adult ADD?

 At the end of this post, I’ll share links to that post and her guest posts here at the ADHD Roller Coaster.

 I scribbled these words onto the back of an envelope after yet another argument with my husband.
 It didn’t matter that he’d said them.
 The words had power because I felt them.

 At 23, we were unbelievably young—and new homeowners, newly married, and new to sharing responsibility for our own household.

 Neither of us had been diagnosed with ADHD…yet.